erikpukinskis/error-if/README.md

 // won't throw an error because the string is in there

-errorIf.notEnoughMatches(
+errorIf.notOnEnoughLines(
-  "booboo",
+  "boo\nboo\nfroo\nglue\n",
   /boo/,
   3)

-// will error out because the string is only found twice
+// will error out because the string is only found on two of the four lines.
 ```

 ### Repackaging